elsy-com/Claires/content/posts/DOG.-Book-10.md

 - /images/DOG-BOOK-9-IMAGES/Cover.png
 - /images/DOG-BOOK-9-IMAGES/Contents.png
 - /images/DOG-BOOK-9-IMAGES/Rear-Cover.png
-draft: false
+draft: true
 ---
-In the ninth book of the DOG. series, Dog continues his quest to save The Cat, but encounters a problem..
+In the tenth book of the DOG. series, Dog continues his quest to save The Cat, but encounters a problem..